 Swelling in the fingers is common.
-Have your child keep their arm and hand lifted or resting above their heart.
+Help your child keep their arm and hand lifted or resting above their heart to help with swelling.

 Can my child be active?

 The cast provides some protection, but a blow to the arm could move the fracture out of place or make the injury unstable.